Trustees

 Jared’s pursuits through the South Australian Museum explore new methodologies and models for engaging Aboriginal people and communities in the telling of their stories and the custodianship of their material culture.

-Carolyn Grantskalns has worked in school education in a variety of roles including 23 years as a school principal.
+Carolyn Grantskalns OAM has worked in school education in a variety of roles including 23 years as a school principal.
 She graduated from the University of Adelaide with a Bachelor of Arts, majoring in History and English and taught History for more than 40 years at a secondary school level.
 She is an experienced board member having served on the Boards of the Association of Independent Schools of South Australia, St Ann’s College, the teacher credit union, SATISFAC, the Education Standards Board of South Australia, ACARA, the Alliance of Girls Schools Australasia, the Association of Heads of Independent Schools, of which she is an honorary life member, Independent Schools Australia and Girls Sport Victoria.
 She is currently the Deputy Presiding Member of the Teacher Registration Board of SA.
 She is a graduate of the Australian Institute of Company Directors and a Fellow of the Australian Council of Educational Leaders.